Selling Products by Weight

 The order will then appear like this:

-If the customer paid with a credit card, their card will be charged with the final amount.
-If they selected a different payment method, such as cash, you can send them an updated invoice with the new price.
+If you have an online payment method enabled and the customer entered their credit card or bank account information when placing the order, you can then process the payment for the updated amount.
+If they selected a different payment method such as cash, you can send them an updated order invoice with the final price.

-Pro Tip: The Needs approval workflow also accounts for crop shortages!
+Pro Tip: The Needs approval workflow also accounts for crop shortages or other limited or variable inventory products!
 Even if you don’t sell a product by the weight, requiring seller approval before charging for an order enables the seller to change quantities should there be a product shortage.

 Possible Payment Workflows